robfairh/npre555-cp03/README.md

 * sp3-diffusion/extract-convert.py could use some work
 * sp3-diffusion/ C5G2-capilla/ and brantley-larsen-2d/ have similar post processing functions that could be unified.
 * same for constants.py. use constants.py from 'C5G7-benchmark'

+## Future work

+* Add Jacobians to SP3 solver
+* Update materials with only the information necessary, for ex: remove beta
+* Add AuxVar: flux_g ??
+* See about anisotropic P3 and time dependent